tryan225/consul/website/source/docs/enterprise/namespaces/index.html.md

 # Consul Enterprise Namespaces

+-> **Note**: This feature requires [Consul Enterprise](https://www.hashicorp.com/products/consul/) with the Governance and Policy module.

-With [Consul Enterprise](https://www.hashicorp.com/consul.html) v1.7.0, data for different users or teams can be isolated from each other with the use of namespaces.
+With Consul Enterprise v1.7.0, data for different users or teams can be isolated from each other with the use of namespaces.
 Namespaces help reduce operational challenges by removing restrictions around uniqueness of resource names across distinct teams, and enable operators to provide self-service through delegation of administrative privileges.

 For more information on how to use namespaces with Consul Enterprise please review the following HashiCorp Learn Guides: